cloudflare/cloudflare-docs/content/queues/reference/batching-retries.md

 * If you call `retry()` on a message and then call `ack()`: the `ack()` is ignored.
 The first method call wins in all cases.
 * If you call either `ack()` or `retry()` on a single message, and then either/any of `ackAll()` or `retryAll()` on the batch, the call on the single message takes precedence.
 That is, the batch-level call does not apply to that message (or messages, if multiple calls were made).

-## Retries
+## Delivery falure

-When a message is failed to be delivered, the default behaviour is to retry delivery three times before marking the delivery as failed (refer to [Dead Letter Queues](#dead-letter-queues)).
+When a message is failed to be delivered, the default behaviour is to retry delivery three times before marking the delivery as failed.
 You can set `max_retries` (defaults to 3) when configuring your consumer, but in most cases we recommend leaving this as the default.

+Messages that reach the configured maximum retries will be deleted from the queue, or if a [dead-letter queue](/queues/reference/dead-letter-queues/) (DLQ) is configured, written to the DLQ instead.

 {{<Aside type="note">}}